schreiber-lab/mlreflect/README.md

 Fast fitting of reflectivity curves using machine learning.

+## Installation
+The mlreflect package can be installed via the command line using the python package manager pip:

+`pip install mlreflect/`

+The main dependencies can be install via pip via

+`pip install -r mlreflect/requirements.txt`

+The package can then be imported in python using

+`import mlreflect`

+or

+`from mlreflect import <module>`

 ## Authors and contributors
 - Alessandro Greco (Institut für Angewandte Physik, University of Tübingen)
 - Vladimir Starostin (Institut für Angewandte Physik, University of Tübingen)